spiritedtechie/spiritedtechie.com/collections/_posts/2022-11-10-4-day-working-week-fo-sho-or-hell-nawww.md

 ### What other problems does this solve?

 Aside from individual well-being and corporate productivity, there are claims of other societal benefits e.g. lower carbon footprint, and removing workplace barriers.
 I recommend keeping a critical eye - distant effects are difficult to predict in complex (and untested) social systems but easy to theorise (and use in motivating sales pitches!).
 Some things, though, are well-validated in scientific literature such as the effects of well-being.
 Critical thinking is needed to get through the noise and find what a 4-day working week is likely to solve and what things are possible side effects.
-At least until data is available that proves once theoretical causal effects.
+At least until data is available that proves once-theoretical causal effects.

 ### How universal can this be?